powsybl/pypowsybl/docs/user_guide/sensitivity.rst

      >>> sa.add_branch_flow_factor_matrix(['BBE2AA1  FFR3AA1  1'], ['10YCB-GERMANY--8'], 'm')
      >>> results = sa.run(n, params)

-The second one allows a more refined zone creation by separating the glsk file data loading and the zone creation :
+The second one allows a more refined zone creation by separating the glsk file data loading and the zone creation:

 .. code-block:: python